 Distance from Chicago: 58 miles west of Chicago (about 1 hour)

-Woody’s Orchard has over 18 varieties of apples that ripen throughout the fall season.
+Woody’s Orchard has over 18 varieties of apples that ripen throughout the fall season as well as a U Pick pumpkin patch.
 There are tons of fun activities for kids including train rides and a Play Yard with a spider web, jump pad, hay maze, big slides, hamster rollers, duck racers, wooden tractors, climbing tire pile and a cedar playhouse.
-They also have a U Pick pumpkin patch that opens late September.
+Check their website for more information and their facebook page for daily updates.

 Address: 3223 Creek Road, Plano, IL 60545